panzi/mediaextract/README.md

 	-q, --quiet            Do not print status messages.
 	-s, --simulate         Don't write any output files.
 	-o, --output=DIR       Directory where extracted files should be written. (default: ".")
+	-a, --filename=FORMAT  Format string for the file names.
+	                       (default: "{filename}_{offset}.{ext}")

+	                       Supported variables:
+	                         filename  Filename of the extracted archive.
+	                         offset    Offset within the archive in hexadecimal. index     0-based index of the extracted file in decimal. size      Size of the extracted file in decimal. ext       Extension associated with the filetype of the extracted file.

 	-i, --offset=OFFSET    Start processing at byte OFFSET. (default: 0) -n, --length=LENGTH    Only process LENGTH bytes.
 	                       (default and maximum: 8 EB)
 	-m, --min-size=SIZE    Minumum size of extracted files (skip smaller). (default: 0) -x, --max-size=SIZE    Maximum size of extracted files (skip larger).
 	                       (default and maximum: 16 EB)

 	                       The last character of OFFSET, LENGTH and SIZE may be one of the
 	                       following:
 	                         B (or none)  for Bytes